zuqini/zpack.nvim/README.md

 - `:ZBuild[!] [plugin]` - Run build hook for a specific plugin, or all plugins with `!` (supports tab completion)
 - `:ZDelete[!] [plugin]` - Remove a specific plugin, or all plugins with `!` (supports tab completion)

+**Note:** Deleting active plugins in your spec can result in errors in your current session.
+Restart Neovim to re-install them.

 ### Directory Structure

 Under the default setting, create plugin specs in `lua/plugins/`: